JasonDrogo/Covid-19Disaster/README.md

 Follow these steps to get the COVID-19 dashboard up and running:

 1. Clone this repository: `git clone https://github.com/yourusername/covid19-dashboard.git`
+2. Start the server : `npm start`
-2. Navigate to the project directory: `cd covid19-dashboard`
+3. Navigate to the client: `cd client`
-3. Install dependencies: `npm install`
+4. Install dependencies: `npm install`
-4. Set up your RapidAPI credentials in the `.env` file.
+5. Set up your RapidAPI credentials in the `.env` file.
-5. Run the application: `npm start`
+6. Run the application: `npm start`

 ## Usage